 Action Against Racism

-The information below is updated as of April 2020, and will continue to be updated to reflect additional progress.
-Full committee listings are linked in each action below but may also be accessed at the committee contacts page.
-Any general questions or comments may be directed to the NYU Silver Dean's Office.
+The information below is updated as of September 2023, and will continue to be updated to reflect additional progress.
+There is an email contact listed for each action item and any general questions or comments may be directed to the NYU Silver Dean's Office.